 In popular culture, bookies are often shady figures.
 There are countless movies where a bookie sends some goons to break some problem gambler’s knees after he can’t pay.

 Real bookies are nothing like that, especially now that sports gambling is legal in many places.
 Even with legal gambling, most bettors still place their wagers with local bookies.
-If these bookies broke knees, they would quickly lose all their customers.
+If these bookies broke their knees, they would quickly lose all their customers.

 In reality, a bookie is just a person who makes it possible for you to gamble.
 Like anyone else who provides a service, they exact a fee for it.